 - Photos should be 40mm by 30mm in size.
 If you are unable to send 40mm by 30mm, then please send the photos in their original size, and our visa staff can cut them to size.

 - [MOST IMPORTANT] The measurement from the top of your head to the bottom of the jaw MUST be between 22mm – 28mm with some space above your head and collars.
-Please see the detailed specifications here.
+Please see the detailed specifications for Japanese work visa images here.